gbouras13/phold/docs/run.md

   --batch_size INTEGER   batch size for ProstT5  [default: 1]
-  --cpu                  Use cpus only with ProstT5 --omit_probs           Do not output 3Di probabilities from ProstT5 --finetune             Use finetuned ProstT5 model --finetune_path TEXT   Path to finetuned model weights
+  --cpu                  Use cpus only with ProstT5 --omit_probs           Do not output 3Di probabilities from ProstT5 --finetune             Use finetuned ProstT5 model (PhrostT5).
+Experimental and not recommended for now --finetune_path TEXT   Path to finetuned model weights
   ```